PEP and PEPSE?

 Before getting PEP you will need to talk about your risk.
 This involves talking about the type of sex and whether you know the HIV status of your partner.

-You need an HIV test because if you are HIV positive without knowing it, a short course of treatment could cause drug resistance.
+The HIV test is essential.
+If you are HIV positive without knowing it, a short course of treatment could cause drug resistance.

-You can get PEP at any accident and emergency (A&E) department of a hospital 24 hours a day.
-You can also access PEP from a GUM clinic during working hours.
+You can get PEP at any accident and emergency (A&E) department.
+This means it is available 24 hours a day.
+You can also access PEP from a sexual health clinic during working hours.

-After a course of PEP you need to wait 28 days before testing for HIV.
-This is because PEP can delay infection.
+You need to wait 28 days after the last dose of PEP before testing for HIV.
+This is because PEP can sometimes just delay infection.

 If an HIV positive has an undetectable viral load on treatment there is no risk of sexual transmission.
 This is also called U=U for undetectable = untransmissable.
 See U=U and below.